Mahaoqu/TeamFormationAssistant/CONTRIBUTING.md

-## CONTRIBUTING to HW2b
+## CONTRIBUTING Guide

 First off, thank you for taking the time to contribute!

-The following is the guidelines for contributing to hw2b on GitHub.
+The following are the guidelines for contributing to TeamFormationAssistant on GitHub.
 These are mostly guidelines, not rules.

 ### Before Getting Started

-- You need to know the packages you need.
+- Know the packages you need.
-- You need to make sure the design decisions.
+- Make sure you know the design decisions you are aiming for.
-  - when you make a significant decision, you need to know how you maintain the project and what you can or cannot support.
+  - when you make a significant decision, you need to know how to maintain the project and what you can or cannot support.
-  - submit the meaningful questions bravely.
+  - submit the meaningful questions.

 ### Getting Started

-- Make sure you have GitHub account.
+- Make sure you have a GitHub account.

-- Make the repository on GitHub.
+- Ask for permission, and then fork a branch to start developing!

 ### How to Contribute

-First, you need to report bugs, you can create bug reports and please include as many details as possible.
-The information it asks can help to resolve the problem faster.
+1. Bug reports - When submitting a bug report, please include as many details as possible.
+The additional information will be helpful since it can help resolve the problem faster.

-Then, suggest enhancements.
-You can submit an enhancement suggestion for our project, including completely new features and minor improvements to existing functionality.
-You also need to suggest as many details as possible which can help to understand the suggestion and find the related suggestions.
+2. Enhancements -  You can submit an enhancement suggestion for our project, including completely new features and minor improvements to existing functionality.
+You will need to suggest as many details as possible, which can help us understand the suggestion and find  related suggestions.

+3. Pulling - After an enchancement suggestion is approved, you can start developing this enhancement by forking the repository and developing on your own.
+However, your pull request will need to be approved.

+4. Pushing - When requesting to merge the branch back to main, make sure none of the major functionality of this app are broken and to fix as many bugs as possible.
+The merge request will be approved or denied depending on the functionality implemented and the amount of bugs found from the new code written.

 ### Documentation Guide

 - Use markdown for .md documents.
+- Make sure to comment on all functions and classes created about their functionality, inputs, and outputs.

 ### Pull Requests